-Distributed deployment model
+• Distributed deployment model

-Where multiple campus and/or centralized deployments are interconnected over a QoS-enabled WAN.
+Where multiple campus and/or centralized deployments are interconnected by means of a trunk and dial plan aggregation platform, such as a Cisco Unified Communications Manager Session Management Edition cluster, over a QoS-enabled WAN.

 There are an infinite number of variations on these three basic deployment models, such as deployments with centralized or distributed PSTN access and services, but the basic design guidance provided in this chapter still applies to the majority of them.